Adrian Ramsay: Return to politics

 On 16 August 2021, Ramsay announced his candidacy for co-leader of the Green Party alongside the Bristol councillor Carla Denyer.
 He said that the IPCC Sixth Assessment Report had motivated him to return to politics.
 The pair's joint candidacy emphasised professionalising the party and winning a second Green MP and a first Green Member of the Senedd (MS).
 The announcement that the pair had been elected was made on 1 October 2021.

-In 2023, he defended local Green Party politicians who block solar farms, saying that while the Green Party sees "an important role for solar farms as part of the mix...
-The [solar] application has to be considered on its merits."
+In 2023, he defended local Green Party politicians who block solar farms, saying that while the Green Party sees "an important role for solar farms as part of the mix", solar application has to be "considered on [their] merits".